 A brisk 10 minutes walk brought me to my bed for the night at Quartier Lodge.
 Stretching out the body was a fine thing after hours of traveling.
 Cool!
 A queen-size bed all to myself!!
 I was surrounded by clear architectural lines carved in wood, abundant space, kitchenette and views to the surrounding mountains.
 There was even a hammock and reading corner upstairs.

 A wifi on/off switch lets you shut yourself away from the rest of the world.
 Everything in the maisonette room shouts out that you are now on vacation modus – make use of it!
-A shame to actually spend just a few hours of sleep here.
+What a shame to just have a few hours of sleep here.

 Day 1: Partnachklamm – Bockhütte – Jägersteig – Kreuzeckhaus

 Thomas, our local mountain guide from Die Bergführer, joined us for breakfast in the morning.
-He would be accompanying us during our climb the next few days and gave us a quick briefing on the route while we gobbled down a delicious Bircher Müsli and scrambled egg.
+He would be accompanying us the next few days and gave us a quick briefing on the route while we gobbled down a delicious Bircher Müsli and scrambled egg.

 Shortly after, we started off at the entrance of the Partnachklamm, which was a part of the 201 km Spitzenwanderweg (trials) in the region, only to be faced by closed doors.
 Helicopters, excavators screamed construction work going on.
 They were clearing up the mess from the last bigger storm in the gorge and the way was closed for a few days to the public.